-First Drive Review

-Figure the rear-drive Lyriq will deliver only 85% of its 312 miles of estimated range at highway speeds while hauling several occupants and their gear and that’s still more than four hours of highway driving before recharging time rolls around.
+Figure the rear-drive Lyriq will deliver only 85% of its 312 miles of estimated range at highway speeds while hauling several occupants and their gear: That’s still more than four hours of highway driving before recharging time rolls around.

-Plan a trip with a lunchtime top-up stop and a full recharge overnight and 500 miles a day is eminently doable in the 2023 Lyriq.
+On a trip with a lunchtime top-up stop and a full recharge overnight, 500 miles a day is eminently doable in the 2023 Lyriq.

 For home or emergency charging when a DC fast charge station can’t be found – or isn’t working – the Lyriq comes from the factory with a dual level 120/240-volt charging cord set that can refill a 90% depleted battery in about 13 hours on a Level 2, 240-volt outlet.
 That’s an average of 21 miles of range per hour.